Alex Cubis

-Alex Cubis is an Australian actor and attorney, known for his roles on Netflix fantasy series Mako Mermaids, eOne drama Between Two Worlds and Tyler Perry drama series Ruthless.
+Alexander Cubis is an Australian actor and attorney, known for his roles on Netflix fantasy series Mako Mermaids, eOne drama Between Two Worlds and Tyler Perry drama series Ruthless.
+He will appear in the upcoming feature film Tender and TV series adaptation of Black Dagger Brotherhood.
 Cubis has also appeared in Dear White People, Rake and Unverified for Funny or Die.
 He was named one of Who Magazine’s Sexiest People.

 Education

 Cubis attended St. Aloysius' College, where he was Dux.
 He then received a scholarship to study a Bachelor of Arts/Bachelor of Laws at the University of Sydney where he was an editor on the Social Justice Law Review, and resided at St. Andrew's College.
 While a student, he was signed to Chadwick Models.
 In the United States, Cubis passed the New York Bar Exam.

 Career

+Australia

-In 2015, Cubis starred as Erik in series 2 of Mako: Island of Secrets (known internationally as Mako Mermaids).
+In 2015, Cubis starred as evil merman Erik in Mako: Island of Secrets (known internationally as Mako Mermaids).
 The series was created by Jonathan M. Shiff and streams on Netflix.

-Cubis thereafter played a leading role in the world premiere of the National Theatre production at Riverside Theatres of The Incredible Here and Now alongside Caroline Brazier, which was directed by Wayne Harrison.
+In 2017, Cubis starred as the loveable son in a Western suburbs family in the world premiere of the National Theatre production at Riverside Theatres of The Incredible Here and Now alongside Caroline Brazier, which was directed by Wayne Harrison.

-In the United States, Cubis was cast in feature films opposite Oscar-nominee Sally Kirkland in Hope for the Holidays and Lenny Von Dohlen and Estella Warren in Just Within Reach.

-In 2019, Cubis joined the cast of Seven Network’s Between Two Worlds, directed by Kriv Stenders and created by Bevan Lee.
+In 2019, Cubis joined the cast of Seven Network’s Between Two Worlds as AFL player Danny Grey, directed by Kriv Stenders and created by Bevan Lee.
 The series was released in 2020 and was acquired by Entertainment One for international distribution.
 Cubis was named the series' "breakout star."